ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 > - mobile network providers resampling images and altering content so that load times faster and reduce bandwidth consumed
 > - antivirus and personal firewall software that will alter and/or block content

-Additionaly, in the blog post [How many people are missing out on JavaScript enhancement?](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/), they add:
+Additionally, in the blog post [How many people are missing out on JavaScript enhancement?](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/), they add:

 > - existing JavaScript errors in the browser (ie from browser add-ons, toolbars etc)
 > - page being left between requesting the base image and the script/noscript image